 1985 – Instrument innovation

 The digitization of traditional instruments had begun back in the 1970s, but having the MIDI standard allowed new instruments both virtual and physical to be invented that interpret and play MIDI instructions in new ways.
 The last 15 years have seen an explosion of MIDI controller development, from established manufacturers to new startups and even DIY lovers repurposing video game controllers into MIDI-based instruments.

 1986 – Digitization of music production

-Just as midi was being introduced, personal computers were growing more powerful and popular too.
-Personal computers of the 1980s like the Apple IIe, Atari ST, and Commodore 64 all supported midi.
-Software editors complementing the midi workflow called Digital Audio Workstations (DAWs) also evolved into the 1990s and beyond, with notable early products including Sound Tools (1989), Studio Vision (1990), Pro Tools (1991), and Cubase Audio Mac (1992).
-Midi is versatile and able to support a wide range of protocol applications, including but not limited to other instruments, lights, and smoke machines.
-Many DAWs also use highly visual interfaces, meaning midi is an easy way to start making music arrangements with little or no formal training in music theory.
+Just as MIDI was being introduced, personal computers were growing more powerful and popular too.
+Personal computers of the 1980s like the Apple IIe, Atari ST, and Commodore 64 all supported MIDI.
+Software editors complementing the MIDI workflow called Digital Audio Workstations (DAWs) also evolved into the 1990s and beyond, with notable early products including Sound Tools (1989), Studio Vision (1990), Pro Tools (1991), and Cubase Audio Mac (1992).
+MIDI is versatile and able to support a wide range of protocol applications, including, but not limited to, other instruments, lights, and smoke machines.
+Many DAWs also use highly visual interfaces, meaning MIDI is an easy way to start making music arrangements with little-to-no formal training in music theory.

 MIDI 2.0: What to expect

 The original MIDI protocols proposed during the 1980s have been slightly adjusted over the years, but the 2019 announcement of MIDI 2.0 truly represents a new and exciting phase in history for MIDI.
 Google, imitone, Native Instruments, Roland, and more have all been contributing to 2.0’s ongoing development.
 Upcoming developments to watch for include: